MLK’s family link remembrance of his legacy with voting rights bill

 The Senate is set to return to Washington on Tuesday and begin debate on the Freedom to Vote: John R Lewis Act, which would reauthorise the 1965 Voting Rights Act and strengthen ballot access by promoting postal balloting and early voting periods, and would pre-empt laws passed by GOP state legislatures to restrict voting in response to former president Donald Trump’s “big lie” which posits that the 2020 election was stolen from him by way of fraud in largely non-white cities.

-Mr King warned that such laws “are being passed with knife like precision” and are meant to “cut black and brown voters out of the process” in ways once prohibited by the 1965 Voting Rights Act his father pushed for, and he admonished senators for “letting them get away with it” using the modern incarnation of the upper chamber’s filibuster rules.
+Mr King warned that such laws “are being passed with knife-like precision” and are meant to “cut black and brown voters out of the process” in ways once prohibited by the 1965 Voting Rights Act his father pushed for, and he admonished senators for “letting them get away with it” using the modern incarnation of the upper chamber’s filibuster rules.

 The popular image of the filibuster – immortalised in Frank Capra’s classic film Mr Smith Goes to Washington – is of a senator needing to hold the floor and speak continuously to block action on a bill.
 That was the technique segregationist senators used for decades to prevent enactment of civil rights and voting rights legislation, but a pair of rule changes in 1970 and 1975 meant to allow the Senate to continue functioning while a bill is being filibustered now allow any senator to block legislation by merely sending an email.